thetatoken/theta-web3-examples/README.md

 # Send TDROP (TNT20 token) between two accounts.
 Before running the example, make sure the sender account has enough TDROP to send, and enough TFUEL as the gas fee.
 node examples/send_tnt20_token_mainnet.js

+# List all the events emitted by the TDROP contract in the specified block range
+node examples/events_filtering_mainnet.js
 ```